-Mutual funds have gained immense popularity among investors due to its flexibility.
+Mutual funds have gained immense popularity among investors due to their flexibility.
 There has been growing acceptance to invest in mutual funds due to the availability of several fund categories that suit investors across all risk profiles.
-But when it comes to equity fund people always tent to wait for the market to become a bit more stable before investing in it.
+But when it comes to equity funds, people always tend to wait for the market to become more stable before investing in it.
 The truth is that the market is volatile and unpredictable.
-None of us knows what the future has in store for us, hence there is no point in waiting because markets keep on rising and falling and it’s a never ending cycle.
+None of us knows what the future has in store for us.
+Hence there is no point in waiting because markets keep on rising and falling, and it’s a never ending cycle.

 So when to invest?

-Always keep in mind that you should not always make your investment choices based on the current market situation.
-Investments inare advised to investors in order to attain their long-term economic objectives such as education for children, retirement, etc. Short to medium-term volatility and trends should not really matter when you focus on long term investments, especially through SIPs.
+Remember that you should not always make your investment choices based on the current market situation.
+Investments infunds are advised to investors to attain their long-term economic objectives such as education for children, retirement, etc. Short to medium-term volatility and trends should not really matter when you focus on long term investments, especially through SIPs.

 SIP and its benefits